 The Japanese giant hornet.
 They’re twice as large as a normal hornet, aggressive, their sting can cause tissue necrosis (tissue death), and they bring their young the decapitated bodies of their enemies.
-These highly territorial wasps find strength in numbers.
-Where there is one, there are many.
+These highly territorial hornets find strength in numbers.
+Where there is 1, there are many.
 They also have no problem stinging repeatedly to get their… point across.
-Read more on these monster hornets!

 First the Stats…